1 Working out how much money you need

 - how you will receive and manage your personal budget

-- who will support you to manage your personal budget if you need help
+- who will support you in managing your personal budget if you need help

 - how you intend to spend your personal budget